PurposeCodes/bzu-workshop-spring2023/ros/turtlebot_rviz/README.md

 </p>

-## ROS Example 3: Turtlbot Simulation using RViz
+## ROS Example 3: TurtleBot Simulation using RViz

 In this example, we'll work on 3D simulation for TurtleBot 2 using RViz in ROS.